DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: System Model

 Consider a DCSK signal, where a symbol is dependent on the previous one \cite{text} and different sets of chaotic sequences can be generated by using different initial conditions.
 Each transmitted bit is represented by two sets of chaotic signal samples, where the first set represents the reference, and the other conveys information.
 If the symbol $+1$ is to be transmitted, the data sample will be identical to the reference sample.
 Otherwise, an inverted version of the reference sample will be used as the data sample \cite{sec2}.
 During the $l$-th transmission interval, the transmitter output is

 where $d_l=\pm1$ is the information symbol, $x_{l,k}$ is the chaotic sequence used as the reference signal, and $x_{l,k-\beta}$ is its delayed version.
 As $2\beta$ chaotic samples are being used to spread each information bit, $\beta \in \mathbb{Z}^+$ is defined as the \textit{spreading factor} \cite{sec2}.
 Furthermore, $x_{l,k}$ can be generated according to various existing chaotic maps.
-In this work, due to its good correlation properties, we consider the Chebyshev map $x_{k+1}=4x_k^3-3x_k$ for the generation of chaotic sequences \cite{text}.
+In this work, due to its good auto/cross correlation properties, we consider the Chebyshev map $x_{k+1}=4x_k^3-3x_k$ for the generation of chaotic sequences \cite{text}.
+As shown in Fig. \ref{fig:corr}, by `good auto/cross correlation' properties, we imply the generated chaotic signals with different initial values to be regarded as quasi-orthogonal, i.e.,